Absolute NZ Jobs

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 The trip kicks off on day 1 in Auckland.
-Fly into Auckland International Airport (AKL), where one of our local team will meet you and transfer you to the starting accommodation.
+Fly into Auckland International Airport (AKL), where you will receive an airport-shuttle transfer to the starting accommodation.
 There are no activities planned until the welcome meeting this evening, so arrive at a time that suits you.

 We finish up on day 9 in Auckland as well.
 There are no activities planned for today.
 You’ll need to arrange your transport to your next stop or further accommodation in Auckland.
 Your group leader can help with all of this.